F5Networks/f5-azure-arm-templates/supported/autoscale/ltm/via-lb/1nic/new-stack/payg/README.md

 This solution uses an ARM template to launch the deployment of F5 BIG-IP Local Traffic Manager (LTM) Virtual Edition (VE) instances in a Microsoft Azure VM Scale Set that is configured for auto scaling.
 Traffic flows from the Azure load balancer to the BIG-IP VE (cluster) and then to the application servers.
 The BIG-IP VE(s) are configured in single-NIC mode.
 Auto scaling means that as certain thresholds are reached, the number of BIG-IP VE instances automatically increases or decreases accordingly.

 The BIG-IP VE has the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.
+This template uses BIGIP **private** management address when license is requested via BIGIQ

 For information on getting started using F5's ARM templates on GitHub, see [Microsoft Azure: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/azure/Azure_solutions101.html).